walterhiggins/ScriptCraft/docs/api.md

     box( blocks.sand, 3, 2, 1 ); // creates a block of sand 3 wide x 2 high x 1 long
     box( blocks.wool.green, 2 ); // creates a block of green wool 2 blocks wide

+In addition, each of the wool colors is also available as a block property so you can use either `blocks.wool.green` or the more concise `blocks.green`.
+There's also a convenience array `blocks.rainbow` which is an array of the 7 colors of the rainbow (or closest approximations).

 Drone.blocktype() method
 ========================
 Creates the text out of blocks.
 Useful for large-scale in-game signs.